Wind lens: Sound production

-Wind lenses have been made such that it produces less sound than wind turbines, making it possible for placement in urban areas without disturbing residents.
-The design of the blade is made so the angle and shape of the blade is able to cut through the wind more silently.
+Wind lenses are designed to produce less sound than conventional wind turbines, making them suitable for placement in urban areas without disturbing residents.
+The blade design optimizes the angle and shape to cut through the wind more silently.

-The biggest cause of the sound in the conventional wind turbine is the air drag at the tips of the blades but now the tips of the blades are covered and the more of the wind is more focused towards the center of the blades due to the diffuser shroud which means the air drag at the tips of the blades are minimized.
+The biggest cause of the sound in the conventional wind turbine is the air drag at the tips of the blades However, because the shroud covers the blade tips and focuses airflow toward the center, air drag at the tips is minimized.

 Radar interference

 Radar interference is consistently a problem with wind turbines which causes different groups to be against the use of wind farms near urban areas.
-After studies were performed to test the radar interference of wind lenses compared to the wind turbine, the wind lens had significantly less interference because of the smaller more compact design of the shroud itself as well as the shape and make of the shroud making it less of a problem with radar interference.
+Comparative studies show that the wind lens causes significantly less radar interference due to its compact shroud design and geometry.

 Limitations

-Despite the beneficial additions to the design, there are still limitations.
+Despite the beneficial additions to the design, there are still limitations: